swift-otel/swift-otel/README.md

 An OTLP backend for Swift Log, Swift Metrics, and Swift Distributed Tracing.

+> Note: This package does not provide an OTel instrumentation API, or general-purpose OTel SDK.

 - 📚 **Documentation** is available on the [Swift Package Index][TODO-docs-need-fixing]
 - 💻 **Examples** are available in the [Examples][examples] directory
 - 🪪 **License** is Apache 2.0, repeated in [LICENSE][license]